 to study any undergraduate curricular matter it chooses; and

-to study undergraduate academic matters assigned to it by the Executive Committee of the University Senate.
+to study undergraduate academic matters assigned to it by the Executive Committee of the Faculty Senate.

 MEMBERSHIP OF THE UCC

 COMPOSITION

 The Undergraduate Curriculum Committee shall consist of voting members, their alternates, and non-voting advisory members.
 One senate representative and one alternate from each college (excluding Honors College) and the Library shall be selected by Senate colleagues from the same college/Library.
 One curriculum committee representative and one alternate shall be selected from each of the college undergraduate curriculum committees.
 To ensure adequate representation, three at- large faculty members and three at-large alternates shall be appointed by the Executive Committee.
 The at-large appointees should normally be Senators, but non-Senators may be appointed.
 One student senator shall be selected by the Student Government Association to serve on the Committee.
 The selected senators, curriculum committee representatives, at-large appointees, and the student representative are voting members.
 The Registrar, a representative of the Office of the Provost, and the deans (or their representatives) of the undergraduate colleges, and the Library shall be non- voting advisory members.

 QUALIFICATIONS